mariotacke/plexify/README.md

 small, non-intrusive badge to the page.

 ## Copyright
-- The [Plex](https://plex.tv/) name and logo is property of Plex, Inc.
+- The [Plex](https://plex.tv/) name and logo are property of Plex, Inc.